 Four takeaways from the visionary principal who used concept maps to lead a learning transformation

-In 1983, Otto Silesky founded the Instituto de Educación Integral (IEI) in Costa Rica to be a place of inclusive and “avant-garde” learning.
+In 1983, Otto Silesky founded the Instituto de Educación Integral (IEI) in Costa Rica.
+He wanted it to be a place of inclusive and “avant-garde” learning.

-Despite noble aspirations, however, in 2002 the outlook of its high school senior class appeared glum: only 65% passed their National High School Graduation Exams, and ZERO passed their university admissions tests.
+However, despite noble aspirations, in 2002 the outlook of IEI’s high school senior class appeared glum: only 65% passed their National High School Graduation Exams, and ZERO passed their university admissions tests.

 After attending a lecture on applications of concept mapping by Joseph Novak and Alberto Cañas at the University of Costa Rica, Dr. Silesky decided to try something different.
-He designed a new curriculum based in principles of meaningful learning and extensive use of concept mapping for instruction and assessment.
+He designed a new curriculum based in principles of concept mapping for instruction and assessment.

 Within just five years, IEI high school students were passing the National High School Graduation Exams at a rate of 100%, a 35% overall increase.
 Even more remarkable, 75% of those who took university entrance exams passed, opening the door for higher education opportunities that did not exist at all for the previous class.

 These results did not happen automatically though.
 Dr. Silesky committed to an intentional and, at times, challenging change management process touched everyone connected to the institute.

 Here are four takeaways from his program that can guide educators and administrators seeking to innovate in similar ways at their own schools:

 1. Create staff buy-in

 Before making the school-wide shift to concept mapping-based instruction and assessment, Dr. Silesky had extensive conversations with IEI teachers about the practical implications of his program.
 He did not force the program on them, but persuaded them to implement it by presenting the beneficial and meaningful learning opportunities for students.